Adaptive Estimation in Two-way Sparse Reduced-rank Regression: Abstract

 \section{Abstract}

-This paper studies the problem of estimating a large coefficient matrix in a multiple response linear regression model when the coefficient matrix is both sparse and of low rank.
+This paper studies the problem of estimating a large coefficient matrix in a multiple response linear regression model when the coefficient matrix could be both of low rank and sparse in the sense that most nonzero entries concentrate on a few rows and columns.
 We are especially interested in the high dimensional settings where the number of predictors and/or response variables can be much larger than the number of observations.
-We propose a new estimation scheme, which achieves competitive numerical performance while significantly reducing computation time when compared with state-of-the-art methods.
-Moreover, we show the proposed estimator achieves near optimal non-asymptotic minimax rates of estimation under a collection of squared Schatten norm losses simultaneously by providing both the error bounds for the estimator and minimax lower bounds.
-In particular, such optimality results hold in the high dimensional settings.
+We propose a new estimation scheme, which achieves competitive numerical performance and at the same time allows fast computation.
+Moreover, we show that (a slight variant of) the proposed estimator achieves near optimal non-asymptotic minimax rates of estimation under a collection of squared Schatten norm losses simultaneously by providing both the error bounds for the estimator and minimax lower bounds.
+The effectiveness of the proposed algorithm is also demonstrated on an \textit{in vivo} calcium imaging dataset.